-Profiles in Nursing
+Profiles In Nursing

-Martha Ballard (1735-1812), Colonial Midwife
+Martha Ballard (1735-1812), Colonial Midwife and Diarist

 She lived and died before Florence Nightingale was even born, but Martha Ballard’s diary still survives, providing us with a remarkable record of the lives of pioneer women and the practice of midwifery during the earliest years of the United States.

 Even though she presided over hundreds of births, bore nine children herself and was an honored and respected member of her rural Maine community, Martha Ballard’s obituary read simply, “Died, in Augusta, Mrs. Martha, consort of Mr. Ephraim Ballard, aged 77 years.”